Deploy Datawiza Access Proxy with a Web App using Kubernetes

 containers:

-- name: datawiza-access-broker
+- name: datawiza-access-proxy

-image: registry.gitlab.com/datawiza/access-broker
+image: registry.gitlab.com/datawiza/access-proxy

 imagePullPolicy: Always